tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Why do we use tools like this?
 Why not just offload this stuff to the security team?

-  **Answer:** The security team is already going to be overwhelmed with many other things to patch and is fighting a constant upward-hill battle.
+  **Answer:** The security team is already going to be overwhelmed with many other things to patch, and is fighting a constant upward battle.

   **Answer:** Every little bit of effort towards security helps.